StudioNAND/next-template/readme.md

 ### Environment variables

 If you want to make use of `process.env` variables e.g. for adding tokens or secrets to your application, just create a `.env` file inside the root directory.
 The `.env` file will be loaded via `dotenv` module inside the `server/index.js` and all variables will be bundled into the production build via `webpack.EnvironmentPlugin`.

+### Working with linked modules

+In some cases it might make sense to work on a shared module inside the next.js setup.
+The most convenient way of doing that is using `npm link` to link your local module into the `node_modules` folder.
+While next.js hot reloading works well on the client; the server does not re-load changes because the modules are loaded from the `require.cache`.
+This will result in client and server rendering getting out of sync.

+You can use our [webpack-clear-require-cache-plugin](https://github.com/maerzhase/webpack-clear-require-cache-plugin#nextjs-example) to solve this problem for now.

+##### Note: there is an open issue in next.js that maybe will fix this problem in next.js directly https://github.com/zeit/next.js/issues/5463

 ## ESLint and Prettier